 |New!
 Online Filing now provides the Tax Benefit Breakdown Report.
 Your updates/changes will be reflected on a weekly basis viewable on Mondays with changes from the previous week/ up to Friday 5pm.
 Any submissions after 5pm on Fridays will show on the following Monday.
 This report will provide you with a likeness of the official report that will be mailed to you.

 In December of each year, the Department of Finance mails Tax Benefit reports to boards and managing agents outlining each unit's tax savings for personal exemptions and the Cooperative and Condominium property tax abatement.
 Beginning in December, the Department of Finance will mail Tax Benefit reports to condominium boards and managing agents with each unit's Cooperative and Condominium property tax abatement.

 If there are no changes to the Tax Benefit report, managing agents can renew the abatement for all eligible unit owners by checking the box on the online form stating that there are no changes.

-If there are changes or updates to any units on the Tax Benefit report, managing agents must submit all changes, then sign and submit the form online.
-If a Change Form was already submitted to the Department of Finance and there are no other changes, managing agents do not have to resubmit the form.
+If there are changes or updates to any units, managing agent must submit all changes, then sign and submit the form online.
+If a Change Form was already submitted to the Department of Finance for the upcoming tax year (e.g. 18/19) and there are no other changes, managing agents do not have to resubmit the form.